tdilauro/Simplified-wiki/Account-Settings-Management-Protocol.md

 ## `writable`

 The value of `writable` MUST be a single JSON object.
-The keys of this object correspond to the names of user settings.
+The keys of this object correspond to the names of account settings.

 When the document is received in response to a GET request, the values associated with the keys correspond to the current values of those settings.